tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 2. Create New UrlMap and Controller for REST API Endpoint
 =========================================================

+REST endpoints are similar to normal controllers.
+The primary difference is that they typically return data using JSON or XML format instead of HTML.
+In this step you will create a new controller function and ``UrlMap`` for the REST endpoint.

 1. Create a new controller function named ``get_time_series`` in :file:`controllers/rest.py` with the following contents:

 .. code-block:: python